-Think about the last time you received a massage – whether from a professional masseuse, or maybe it was simply your spouse rubbing your shoulders.
-No doubt you experienced muscle tension release, but didn’t you also notice just how wonderful it felt emotionally as well?
-The power of touch is one that can go a long way towards helping us relieve tension built up from stress.
+Think about the last time you received a massage – whether from a professional masseuse or maybe it was simply your spouse rubbing your shoulders.
+No doubt you experienced muscle tension release, but didn’t you also notice just how wonderful it felt emotional as well?
+The power of touch is one that can go a long way towards helping us relieve the tension built up from stress.

-That pretty much describes sitting in a Nest, Flex 3S or Brio massage chair.
-Allowing yourself that meditative relief while receiving full-body massage is deeply therapeutic for both the body and mind.
+That pretty much describes sitting in an opens in a new windowM.8LE, opens in a new windowMA73, or opens in a new windowBrio Sport massage chair.
+Allowing yourself that meditative relief while receiving a full-body massage is deeply therapeutic for both the body and mind.
 What makes the idea of using a massage chair for emotional relief as well as relief from physical pain so compelling is that not only are the benefits worthwhile – it is extremely easy to do.

 Meditation in a massage chair is a superb means of enabling us to temporarily shut down what some psychologists refer to as the “monkey mind.”
 This less-than-flattering term (no offense to monkeys!) refers to when we use our brains to quickly process volumes of incoming stimulus to sort our “flight or fight” natural responses.

 We typically have lots to worry about.
-Maybe its stress caused by work – deadlines, pressure to perform, office politics, you name it.
+Maybe it’s stress caused by work – deadlines, pressure to perform, office politics, you name it.
 Relationships can also be sources of tension and stress.
-And who can argue that our constant activity via smartphones isn’t a virtual onslaught of digital information.
-Financial bottlenecks are a real killer too; often leading to “knot in your stomach” feeling.
+And who can argue that our constant activity via smartphones isn’t a virtual onslaught of digital information?
+Financial bottlenecks are a real killer too; often leading to a “knot in your stomach” feeling.